chetanjshah/docker-swarm-demo/README.md

 # docker-swarm-demo
-Deploy you application using Docker Swarm
+Deploy your application using Docker Swarm